 Roundtable

-Roundtable generally occurs on the 2nd Thursday of every month at 6:30 PM – check your District calendar for specific times and locations for each District.
+Roundtable generally occurs on the 2nd Thursday of every month at 6:30 or 7 PM – check your District calendar for specific times and locations for each District.

 District Committee Meetings